 \subsection{Line-flux computation}

-To compute line fluxes, we integrated over the best fit Gaussian within the $\pm3\sigma$ interval, with $\sigma$ being the standard deviation of the individual line's best-fit Gaussian.
+To compute line fluxes, we integrated over the best-fit Gaussian within the $\pm3\sigma$ interval, with $\sigma$ being the standard deviation of the individual line's best-fit Gaussian.
 The total line fluxes, FWHM, and effective heliocentric vacuum wavelengths are available online.
-Close line blends are not resolved since we fit a single Gaussian, only.
+Close line blends are not resolved since we fitted a single Gaussian, only.
 Flux estimates for line blends will have lower accuracy.
 We also note that some line fluxes could be underestimated for PN with spatial extends larger than the 1D extraction aperture.